 Blessings in a Backpack mobilizes communities, individuals and resources to provide food on the weekends for elementary school children across America who might otherwise go hungry. $100 feeds one child on the weekends for one 38 week school year through the Blessings in a Backpack program.
 Poor nutrition can result in a weaker immune system, increased hospitalization, lower IQ, shorter attention spans and lower academic achievement.
 Children are fed during the school week by federal government programs, but Blessings In A Backpack want to ensure they receive nutritional meals over the weekend.
 Roswell Rotary donated $2500 to the cause and packed 100 backpacks filled with nutritional food.

 Roswell Rotary has traditionally promoted blood drives.
 This year was an exception as we had to secure a new location.
 Against all odds, we hosted a blood drive at Gate City a local brewery owned by a Roswell Rotarian.
 Filling up in a matter of days, we scheduled a 2nd drive in September..
 Forty three three pints of blood were collected.
-Due to the demand, we have scheduled another drive Fe.
-25 and plan for a 4th in May.
+Due to the demand, we scheduled two additional drives Feb.
+25 and March 2nd.
+Over 95 pints were collected this year.

 Newsletter - We publish the weekly newsletter to our members and the community at large.
 We expanded our exposure by including members of the media to receive each week.